khot29/How-to-install-docker/README.md

-# On amazon Linux    -- with yum as a package manager
+# On Linux with yum and apt
+   ## if yum
    1 yum install docker

    2 which docker

+   ## if apt
+    1 apt install docker

+    2 which docker

-# On ubuntu system  -- with apt as a package manager
+# On ubuntu system

    1  sudo apt-get install ca-certificates curl gnupg lsb-release